OutSystems/docs-product/src/develop/security/end-user-manage/end-user-authentication/configure-okta.md

 ## Troubleshooting OKTA authentication issues

-Since the OKTA end-user authentication method is very similar to the SAML 2.0 one, you can troubleshoot them in the same way:
+Since the OKTA end user authentication method is very similar to the SAML 2.0 one, you can troubleshoot them in the same way:

-* Check the [SAML Message Logs page](configure-saml.md#logs) for detailed information on OKTA messages exchanged for end-user authentication.
+* Check the [SAML Message Logs page](configure-saml.md#logs) for detailed information on OKTA messages exchanged for end user authentication.
-* Use the same method for [accessing the Users application when you're locked out](configure-saml.md#locked-access) due to incorrect configuration settings in end-user authentication.
+* Use the same method for [accessing the Users application when you're locked out](configure-saml.md#locked-access) due to incorrect configuration settings in end user authentication.